 2. Update to iPadOS and MacOS Catalina

-Additionally, if you plan on using certain Sidecar-related features like Continuity Sketch and Markup, you’ll also need to make sure that all of your devices (in which you plan to use those features) have the right operating systems, as well.
-According to Apple’s white paper about Sidecar, if you want to use Continuity Sketch or Markup, you’ll need to have a Mac running Catalina, an iPad running iPadOS, and/or an iPhone running iOS 13.
+Additionally, if you plan on using certain Sidecar-related features like Continuity Sketch and Markup, you’ll also need to make sure that all of your devices (in which you plan to use those features) have the right operating systems.
+According to Apple’s white paper about Sidecar, if you want to use Continuity Sketch or Markup, you’ll need to have a Mac running Catalina, an iPad running iPadOS, or an iPhone running at least iOS 13.

-3. Log-in to the same Apple ID for your devices
+3. Log in to the same Apple ID on your devices

 When using Sidecar, you’ll also need to make sure that the devices you’re pairing up (your Mac and iPad) both have the same Apple ID account assigned to them.

-You won’t be able to use Sidecar with devices that each have a different Apple ID.
+You won’t be able to use Sidecar with devices that each have different Apple IDs.

 4. Make the connection

-Once you’re all logged in, you can connect to Sidecar via the AirPlay menu on your Mac.
-Once you select the AirPlay menu, then select your iPad from that menu.
+Once you’re logged in, you can connect to Sidecar via the AirPlay menu on your Mac.
+Once you select the AirPlay Menu, select your iPad from that menu.
 From there, your AirPlay icon should now appear as an iPad icon.
 Click this icon to view your Sidecar-related options.

-For wired connections, the required cable type largely depends on which iPad model you’re using but regardless, you’ll need either a Lightning or USB-C cable.
+For wired connections, the required cable type largely depends on which iPad model you’re using, but you’ll need either a lightning or USB-C cable.

 For the most part, Apple has said that support for Sidecar “is included at the system level for all apps.”
-And this support should include “both general navigation and drawing with Apple Pencil.”
+This support should include “both general navigation and drawing with Apple Pencil.”